Passage time from four to two blocks of opinions in the voter model and walks in the quarter plane: Introduction

-$N$ being the number of finite blocks of zeros (or ones) and $n_{i}$ (resp.\ $m_{i}$), $i\in\{1,\ldots N\}$, the size of the $i$th block of zeros (resp.\ ones).
-The number $N$ of finite blocks of zeros is obviously a non-increasing function of the time~; also $N=0$ corresponds to the class of the Heaviside configuration.
-We refer to~\cite{Lig} for additional details about the voter model and more generally for further information about interacting particle systems.
+$N$ being the number of finite blocks of zeros (or ones) and $X_{\ell}$ (resp.\ $Y_{\ell}$), $\ell\in\{1,\ldots ,N\}$, the size of the $\ell$th block of zeros (resp.\ ones).
+The number $N$ of finite blocks of zeros is a non-increasing function of the time; furthermore, $N=0$ corresponds to the class of the Heaviside configuration.